This post may contain affiliate links. Please read my disclosure policy.

 Attention pasta lovers — there’s a new pasta shape in town!
 Have you heard of cascatelli?

-This toothsome new pasta shape is a game changer.
+This toothsome new short pasta shape is a game changer.
 Once you try it you might not want to go back to everyday penne!

 I have a feeling you’ll soon be seeing more of this fantastic new pasta, not to mention more cascatelli recipes right here on this website.